 You can also get the Nuventure no. 13 or Avura no. 13 bus from Maidstone.
 Or, another great option is to combine your visit with a tour of nearby Dover and Canterbury castles as well.

 Windsor really is the castle to end all castles.
-It’s the world’s oldest, and largest inhabited castle – and, of course, the weekender of Queen Liz herself.
+It’s the world’s oldest, and largest inhabited castle – and, of course, was once the weekender of Queen Liz herself.

-Visiting Windsor Castle allows you to take a peek into over 900 years of royal life, from William the Conqueror to the current young royals.
+Visiting Windsor Castle allows you to take a peek into over 900 years of royal life, from William the Conqueror, who originally founded the site with the intention of controlling the western entrance to London, to the current young royals.

 Plus, a visit really is the best way to appreciate the mammoth scale of both the castle – considered the pinnacle of Georgian architecture – and the grounds.

-An adult ticket into the castle is £22.50 and can be purchased online.
+An adult ticket to the castle is £28 and can be purchased online.

 How to get to Windsor Castle: It is easy to get to Windsor Castle from London.
 The most direct way is to get a train from Paddington to Windsor, but you can also go from Waterloo.